Religion and Critical Thought (RCT)

 Given the program's emphasis on theory and critical thought, students are given broad exposure to classic and contemporary issues, problems, and texts associated with philosophy of religion, ethics, social-scientific theory, theology, and political philosophy.
 At the same time, students are required to gain competence in at least one religious tradition in order to lend specificity to critical reflection on various aspects of religion and the study of religion.

-- Stephen Bush, Assistant Professor of Religious Studies
+- Stephen Bush, Associate Professor of Religious Studies

-- Thomas A. Lewis, Associate Professor of Religious Studies
+- Thomas A. Lewis, Associate Dean of Academic Affairs (Graduate School) and Professor of Religious Studies

 In addition to working with RCT core faculty, RCT graduate students often work closely with other faculty members both within and outside of the Department.
 For example, a student may wish to link a RCT project with a Religious Studies faculty member doing historical work in Asian, Christian, Jewish, or Islamic traditions.
-For faculty outside the Department who are closely affiliated with us, please see the list below.
+For faculty closely affiliated with the RCT graduate program, please see the list below.

 - Corey Brettschneider (political theory and public law; democracy and individual rights), Associate Professor of Political Science